Røst Municipality: Name

-The municipality is named after the main island of Røstlandet (Old Norse: Rǫst).
-The name is identical with the word rǫst which means "maelstrom".
-(See Moskstraumen.)
+The municipality (originally the parish) is named after the main island of Røstlandet (Rǫst) since the first Rost Church was built there.
+The name is identical to the Old Norse word rǫst which means "maelstrom", likely referring to the nearby Moskenstraumen.

 Coat of arms

 The coat of arms was granted on 28 November 1986.
 The official blazon is "Argent, three cormorants issuant from the base sable" (I sølv tre oppvoksende svarte skarver).
 This means the arms have a field (background) that has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The charge is three black European shags (Gulosus aristotelis), which is a species of cormorant.
 The design was chosen to symbolize a local legend of three brothers who could transform themselves into cormorants.
 This story was recounted by Asbjørnsen and Moe, the famous collectors of Norwegian folklore.
 The arms were designed by Arvid Sveen.

 Churches

-The Church of Norway has one parish (sokn) within the municipality of Røst.
+The Church of Norway has one parish (sokn) within Røst Municipality.
 It is part of the Bodø domprosti (arch-deanery) in the Diocese of Sør-Hålogaland.